NAPLAN Marking FAQ Page

 Q: Do I have to attend training?

-A: Yes, attendance for training is compulsory for all Markers and Group Leaders regardless of whether you are new or have worked with us before.
-New markers are expected to attend training on location at one of our several training centres.
-You will be required to complete the training program prior to marking.
+A: Yes, training is compulsory for all markers and group leaders regardless of whether you are new or have worked with us before.
+You will be required to complete the training program prior to the start of marking.
+New markers are encouraged to attend face-to-face live training.

 Q: I have completed the NESA NAPLAN Writing Course online.
 Does this mean that I do not have to attend live training?

-A: It is compulsory for all markers to attend live training at their registered training centres to be eligible for live marking, regardless of whether they have completed the NESA NAPLAN Writing Course.
+A: It is compulsory for all markers to attend live training to be eligible for live marking, regardless of whether they have completed the NESA NAPLAN Writing Course, Assessing Writing using the NAPLAN marking guide.
+New markers are encouraged to attend face-to-face live training.

 Pay